Kerry meets Israelis, Palestinians in bid to revive talks

 "It is our hope that by being methodical, careful, patient, but detailed and tenacious, that we can lay out a path ahead that can conceivably surprise people but certainly exhaust the possibilities of peace."

-Kerry met Palestinian President Mahmoud Abbas for lunch in the West Bank city of Ramallah and returned to Jerusalem to see Shimon Peres, who holds Israel's largely ceremonial post of president.
-He will have breakfast on Friday with Netanyahu.
+Kerry met Palestinian President Mahmoud Abbas for lunch in the West Bank city of Ramallah and was to return to Jerusalem to see Shimon Peres, who holds Israel's largely ceremonial post of president, and have breakfast on Friday with Netanyahu.

 Before their meeting on Thursday morning, Netanyahu said he wanted to restart peace talks.